erezsh/runtype/README.md

 It is:

-:runner: Fast!  (benchmarks coming soon)
+:runner: Fast!
+Uses an internal typesystem for maximum performance.

 :brain: Smart!
 Supports `typing`, constraints, auto-casting, and much more.